Everyday Rewards: History

 On 29 July 2020, Woolworths Rewards rebranded as Everyday Rewards.
 Everyday Rewards was launched in Tasmania on 6 August 2020 replacing the Frequent Shopper Club loyalty program in the state which would be phased out by 2021.
 The Frequent Shopper Club was Purity Supermarket's loyalty program which Woolworths retained after its purchase of the chain due to an arrangement with Purity and because of its popularity.

 In June 2022, Woolworths began a limited trial of Everyday Extra, a subscription service offering additional benefits for Everyday Rewards members who pay a monthly or annual fee.
 The program was launched to all members in October 2022.
 The subscription initially offered a montlhy discount at both Woolworths and Big W stores.
 In June 2025 the Big W monthly discount was dropped with "reduced prices on thousands of products" cited as the reason.
 Many subscribers were frustrated and angered at this decision.

 In August 2023, Woolworths introduced Member Prices, giving Everyday Rewards members access to offers and lower prices on certain products in-store and online.

 In February 2024, Everyday Rewards replaced Onecard as the loyalty scheme at Countdown and Woolworths supermarkets in New Zealand.
 A partnership with Westpac and its St.George Bank, Bank of Melbourne and BankSA subsidiaries in October 2024 allowed members of their Altitude and Amplify Rewards programs to convert their points to Everyday Rewards points.
 In November 2024, Woolworths added the Everyday Rewards Shop to the Everyday Rewards app, allowing members to purchase products using their Everyday Rewards dollars.
 From December 2024, partnerships with Air New Zealand and Qantas allowed New Zealand Everyday Rewards members to convert their Everyday Rewards points to Airpoints Dollars or Qantas Points.

+In mid-October 2025, the FreshChoice supermarket chain joined the Everyday Rewards program.